NDEdev/raspberry_tty_udp_bribge/README.md

 # raspberry_tty_udp_bribge

-This repository has hardcoded tty_udp_bridge service based on socat
+This repository has hardcoded tty to udp bridge service based on socat

 Install:
 1.Copy this project to your raspberry pi